Skip to content ↓

 In Year 7 and 8, students develop knowledge and skills of the art formal elements working in two and three dimensions, as well as a range of textiles techniques.
 Students study observational drawing/recording from primary and secondary sources using a range of drawing materials and techniques.
 They explore and analyse the work of other artists, which leads to planning and refining ideas to produce final pieces showing inspiration from the work of others.

-At GCSE, we offer three different endorsements: graphics, textiles and art.
+At GCSE, we offer different endorsements: graphics, textiles, photography and art.
 GCSE Graphics enables students to explore drawings, photography, illustration and computer design work, such as photo editing and manipulation.
 GCSE Textiles focuses more on appliqué, free machine stitch, printing, dying and manipulating fabric.
 Students can opt for one or two of these courses to develop their specialism.
 The skills that they have learnt through the years will then be applied to express creative ideas with confidence and produce art, textiles and graphics that explore big ideas and themes informed by contextual understanding of different artists' work and genres.
+GCSE Photography enables students to creatively explore a wide range of photographic techniques.

 Year 7 Topics